generateme/fastmath/README.md

 * Change images to plots with axes
 * More tests
+* Move vector fields and signal processing from Clojure2d/extra

 ## How To Help

-If you see place of improvement, I'm accepting PRs
+If you see place of improvement, I'm accepting PRs.

 ## Licence